btford/ngmin/README.md

 ## CLI Usage

+Ideally, you should concat all of your files, then run `ngmin` once on the concatenated file.

 ```bash
 ngmin somefile.js somefile.annotate.js
 ```

-From here, you can concat and pass the annotated files to a minifier.
-Future versions of ngmin will include a minifier, probably based on Google Closure Compiler.
+From here, the annotated file(s) to a minifier.

 ## Conventions
-ngmin does not currently attempt to be fully generalized.
-If you follow these conventions, which are largely the same as what the AngularJS Yeoman generators are configured to do, you should be fine.
+`ngmin` does not currently attempt to be fully generalized, and might not work if you're too clever.
+If you follow these conventions, which are the same as what the AngularJS Yeoman generator defaults, you should be fine.

 ### Module Declaration